Opportunities Exist to Achieve Greater Commonality and Efficiencies among Unmanned Aircraft Systems

 Agency Affected: Department of Defense

 Comments: Since the issuance of our report in July 2009, DOD has conducted several studies and analyses aimed at identifying opportunities for greater commonality and efficiency among its unmanned aircraft system (UAS) programs.
-For example, DOD's UAS task force coordinated with the Joint Staff to conduct a review of the Navy Broad Area Maritime Surveillance (BAMS) and Air Force Global Hawk programs and evaluate opportunities for achieving greater commonality and joint efficiencies between those systems.
-UAS task force officials believe that DOD's BAMS and Global Hawk efforts are beginning to pay off, emphasizing that the Navy and Air Force have achieved increased commonality in both system and ground control station development.
-In addition, DOD has also been working to define joint interoperability requirements related to UAS.
-UAS task force officials have noted that efforts to define interoperability requirements are comprehensive, looking across the entire UAS portfolio.
-DOD has also continued to update its Unmanned Systems Integrated Roadmap that provides information about UAS initiatives and addresses various efforts to increase commonality and efficiency.
-Recent GAO work has found that DOD is making progress in achieving commonality among ground control stations, but not necessarily among aircraft or payloads.
+For example, in 2011, DOD completed a study of vertical takeoff UAS requirements, which resulted in DOD direction to merge Army and Navy acquisition planning efforts.
+In addition, the Marine Corps is conducting a study of the appropriate mix of small UAS to meet requirements.
+In addition, DOD has continued to update its Unmanned Systems Integrated Roadmap that provides information about UAS initiatives and addresses various efforts to increase commonality and efficiency.
+Recent GAO work has found that DOD is making progress in achieving commonality among ground control stations with its common ground control station architecture, but not necessarily among aircraft or payloads.

 Recommendation: To more effectively leverage resources and increase the efficiency in unmanned aircraft system acquisition programs, and prior to initiating any new unmanned aircraft program, the Secretary of Defense should require the military services to identify and document in their acquisition plans and strategies specific areas where commonality can be achieved, take an open systems approach to product development, conduct a quantitative analysis that examines the costs and benefits of various levels of commonality, and establish a collaborative approach and management framework to periodically assess and effectively manage commonality.